Cold-Bore-Capital/looker_period_control/README.md

   }

   dimension: origin_table_name {
+    # Instructions: The origin_table_name dimension allows for the use of "Last Data" filter option.
+If you are
+    # using a PDT, you must hand enter the schema and table name of whatever table contains the date dimension.
+    # For example, if you had a PDT that mostly derived from shop.orders, you would enter that.
+If using a
-    # Instructions: Replace with the name of the origin table
+    # standard SQL table, you can enter the name of the view and SQL_TABLE_NAME.
+For example ${my_view.
+    # SQL_TABLE_NAME}.
-    sql: main.fct_orders;;
+    sql: ${my_view.SQL_TABLE_NAME};;
     # --- Do Not Edit Below this Line ----
     type: string
     hidden: yes